 DYNAMIC RANGE & LIGHT MODIFIERS

 Dynamic range is the ratio of the brightest tone to the darkest shadows of the image.
-Most exposure problems arise because of dynamic range.
+Most exposure problems arise because of the dynamic range.
 A digital camera is not able to record as much darks and highlights as a human eye can see, or even as much as a film camera can record.
 That is another reason why to shoot in RAW (we can record maximum light and color information and retrieve a few different exposures out of one RAW file).
 Dynamic Range is also the reason we use reflectors and fill light when taking a photo.

 The camera sensor records the light differently from what we see, so our aim is to produce images that correspond to the experience of the eyes.